tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/自实现 UI 集成方案/消息收发/消息收发（Web 与小程序）_intl_en.md

+This document describes how to send and receive messages through Web and mini programs.
 ## Sending Messages

-### Creating text messages
+### Creating a text message

-This API is used for creating text messages.
+This API is used to create a text message.
 It returns a message instance.
-When you want to send a text message, call the API [sendMessage](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#sendMessage) to send the message instance.
+If you need to send a text message, call [sendMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#sendMessage) to send the message instance.

 **API name**